bcspragu/digits-solver/README.md

 # Digits Solver

+The main changes in this fork are:

+- Adding a Dockerfile (against the Node adapter) for self-hosting
+- Updating to Svelte 4 and SvelteKit 2

+I might also add a few more bells and whistles, like something that generates new games each day, not sure what (if any) nuances there are to doing something like that well.

 ## An accessible version of the New York Times game Digits

 _(Or the numbers round from Countdown, if you prefer)_